wuzhengy/TAU/Key Tech Decisions.md

 * Simple opcodes
-TAU aims to enable basic devices in weak networking regions, so we do not add programing language into the tech stack.
+TAU aims to enable basic devices to have determined functions in weak networking regions, so we do not add automaton language into transactions and do not engage variable gas concept.
   * type 1:  1 to n wiring, each transaction will allow to send up to 24 addresses.
   * type 2:  plain text